Sam Posey: Racing analyst

+ABC

 Posey went on to become an auto racing commentator for ABC Sports.
 Posey debuted on ABC for the Indianapolis 500 in 1974, serving as analyst.
-In subsequent years, he served as a pit reporter, and ultimately returned to the booth starting in 1982.
+In subsequent years, he served as a pit reporter but would fill in as analyst when regular analyst Jackie Stewart was unavailable as Posey was second choice as analyst.
+Posey returned to the booth starting in 1982 as Stewart reduced his workload.
+By 1986, Stewart had left and Posey was their first choice as analyst.

 While commentating the 1986 Indianapolis 500, as there was a yellow flag out very near the end of the race, Posey used a two-way radio to ask an impromptu question to race leader Kevin Cogan.
 Posey was trying to ask Cogan about his thoughts in leading the Indianapolis 500 at this stage.
 Cogan tried to stave off the conversation once, but Posey persisted a second time, at which time Cogan politely replied to Posey that he was "a little busy now," but would talk to him later.
 Posey understood the circumstances and told the audience if that were he, "I wouldn't want to talk to me either."
 Moments later, on a restart with two laps remaining, Bobby Rahal jumped Cogan on the restart and went on to win.

 Along with the Indy 500, Posey's ABC Sports duties included commentary for the CART/PPG Indy Car World Series with Paul Page and Bobby Unser, lasting through 1995.
 Posey also appeared on selected NASCAR broadcasts on ABC.
 The three-man booth of Page, Posey, and Unser was a fixture of Indy car racing during the late 1980s and early 1990s.
 Posey and Bobby Unser were known to engage in friendly, but sometimes heated exchanges on-air.
 The friction reached a level such that beginning in 1993 at the Indy 500, Unser moved out of the booth and began reporting from a remote location in turn two.

 In 1989, Posey was brought in as part of the ABC Sports broadcast team covering the 1989 Tour de France.
 Many people were surprised by Posey's knowledge and genuine enthusiasm for the sport.
 ABC would bring him back as the lead anchor for the 1990 and 1991 races.
 Posey also worked as the play-by-play announcer for luge during ABC's coverage of the 1984 Winter Olympics in Sarajevo and the 1988 Winter Olympics in Calgary.

+Speedvision

+Posey moved to Speedvision (later known as SPEED) in 1996, covering various races namely sports car racing and Formula One.
+He also did essay work for the coverage of the Tour de France on OLN/Versus (later known as NBCSN), serving as the "Race Historian", and wrote for Road & Track magazine.